-If My Dog Has Chronic Kidney Failure, Will He Need a Transplant?
+If my dog Develops Chronic Kidney Failure, Will he Need a Transplant?

 Your dog may be headed for kidney failure but not exhibiting any warning signs.
 In this interview, Dr. Cathy Alinovi, owner of Healthy PAWsibilities, answers some of the most common questions her pet parents ask her about canine kidney disease.

 What is kidney failure?

 Dr. Cathy: Kidney failure is either chronic or acute, which means long-term or just started, and is often called kidney insufficiency.
 Because the kidneys’ job is to filter the blood of toxins normally produced in the body, when the kidneys don’t work optimally, they stop filtering these toxins.
 These can build up in the blood and lead to vomiting, dehydration, seizures and eventually, death.